Saint Anselm College: Saint Anselm Abbey Church and monastery

-The Abbey Church is the liturgical center of the college.
-It is frequently cited as the "heart of campus."
+The Abbey Church is the liturgical center of the college and is frequently cited as the "heart of campus."
 The upper church allows the college community to join with the monastic community for the daily celebration of the Eucharist and the Liturgy of the Hours.
-The lower church permits smaller groups of the community to assemble for worship and houses the Lady Chapel, the Saint Basil Byzantine Chapel, several other side altars, the former offices of Campus Ministry (relocated to the Jean Student Center), and meeting rooms.
+The lower church permits smaller groups to assemble for worship and houses the Lady Chapel, the Saint Basil Byzantine Chapel, several other side altars, and several meeting rooms.
 The Lower Church is the location of the weekly 9 p.m.
-Mass held on Wednesday nights.
-The original monastery was Alumni Hall.
-An interim monastery existed between 1919 and 1955 in what is now Joseph Hall, adjacent to Alumni Hall.
-The current monastery, built in 1955, is staffed with only a cook, as the monks perform all other tasks such as cleaning, maintenance and upkeep.
-Having four floors, including a basement, the monastery can house up to one hundred people, both monks and guests on retreat; as of 2019 approximately 30 rooms were filled.
-Elected in 2012, Abbot Mark Cooper, OSB, has served as the fifth Abbot of Saint Anselm Abbey and the ex officio Chancellor of the College.
-Male students frequently dine in the monastery as guests; they are required to comply with the Benedictine rule of silence while eating, which allows for contemplation and prayer.
-The monastery has a refectory, a smaller guest refectory, a smaller chapel, two welcoming rooms near the main entrance and is complete with elevator access to all four floors.
-The monastery also serves as the mother house for the Woodside Priory School and the abbot serves as the spiritual father for the monks who serve there.
+Wednesday night Mass.
+The monastery, built in 1955, has a kitchen staff and the monks join in all other tasks such as cleaning and upkeep.
+Having four floors, including a basement, the monastery can house up to eighty people, both monks and male guests on retreat.
+Elected in 2024, Abbot Isaac Murphy, OSB, has served as the sixth abbot of Saint Anselm Abbey and the ex officio chancellor of the college.

+Male students frequently dine in the monastery as guests, experiencing the monastic practice of silence while eating, which allows for greater contemplation.
+The monastery has a refectory, a smaller guest refectory, a chapel, two welcoming rooms near the main entrance and elevator access to all four floors.
+The Abbey also serves as the mother house for the Woodside Priory School and the abbot serves as the spiritual father for the monks who serve there.
 Saint Anselm Abbey is a member of the American-Cassinese Congregation of the Benedictine Confederation.
 Saint Anselm Abbey was founded from Saint Mary's Abbey in Newark, New Jersey.

-The abbey and church were both designed by Manchester architects Koehler & Isaak, the former in the conservative Colonial Revival style and the latter in a locally ambitious modernist style.
+The abbey and church were both designed by Manchester architects Koehler & Isaak, the former in the conservative Colonial Revival style and the latter in an ambitious modernist style.
 The architects intended the church's exposed masonry and beams to evoke the architecture of the early Catholic church.